amy-mac/thatamy.com/_posts/2018-08-17-alameda-exploding.markdown

   <figcaption>Map showing Alameda and its surroundings</figcaption>
 </figure>

 In short, we're used to hearing noises, and I usually turn to my husband and say, "Must be sportsball" and shrug.
-But a week and a half ago and we were hearing all kinds of fireworks, my husband said, "I wish there was just a site I could go to in order to verify why I'm hearing fireworks."
+But a week and a half ago as we were hearing all kinds of fireworks, my husband said, "I wish there was just a site I could go to in order to verify why I'm hearing fireworks."
 (It was the A's winning a game.)
 Which in turn made me think of the site "Is Oakland on Fire?" and thought it'd be fun to make something simple like that.

 So this week I decided to quickly bang something out and got really excited to actually be working on a personal coding project for once, since I tend to not have a lot of time for my own.